meltar/meltar.github.com/index.md

 I started learning Ruby more seriously after that, and in the summer of 2013, I left my job at Drake Software to becoming a Ruby on Rails intern at the [Big Nerd Ranch](http://bignerdranch.com).
 I found that consulting with so many brilliant developers was so much more interesting and and challenging than my previous job.
 I loved being able to be paid to learn once again.
-My internship ended in December of 2013, so I'm working on some [personal apps]({{ site.url }}/projects.html) and leveling up my web development skills now.
+My internship ended in December of 2013, and now I'm working as a junior web developer at [Rentpath](http://rentpath.com/about-us/), continuing to add to my [personal apps]({{ site.url }}/projects.html), and leveling up my web development skills.

 I also enjoy making and building things off the computer.
 I do quite a bit of [knitting](http://knitknot.net), and I love the